THE DR SCROOGE CHRONICLES

 Scrooge reflected on how he’d never been so dissatisfied with his working life as he was now, more dissatisfied even than he had been, three years previously, when the spirits of General Practice Past, Present and Yet to Come had made their life changing nocturnal visits to him.
 A lot had happened since then.
 Bob, who had been a registrar at the time, had completed his training, joined the practice as a partner and even found time to marry one of the admin staff and have a child.
 But then Covid-19 had arrived on the scene and, as well as all the suffering and death it had caused, it had also had a significant effect on the provision of primary care.

-Scrooge was alarmed by how fast the vision brought to him by the Ghost of General Practice Yet to Come was now becoming a reality.
-More and more consultations were being undertaken remotely, a trend that, though perhaps necessary for a time, had been welcomed by much of the profession and was one that seemed set to remain.
+Scrooge was alarmed by how fast the vision brought to him by the Ghost of General Practice Yet to Come was becoming a reality.
+More and more consultations were being undertaken remotely, a trend that, though undoubtedly necessary for a time, had been welcomed by much of the profession and was one that now seemed destined to continue.
 Scrooge though, a man so old fashioned he’d yet to switch to a height adjustable desk, was less enthusiastic.
-To some this contactless life might be considered to be ‘the new normal’ but, in Scrooge’s eyes at least, whilst new, it was in no way normal.
+Though, to some, this contactless life might be considered ‘the new normal’, in Scrooge’s eyes at least, whilst new, it was in no way normal.

-Furthermore Scrooge found himself constantly asking if the response to the coronavirus might not, in the long term, do more harm than good.
-He understood, of course, that steps had needed to be taken to control the spread of the virus, but wondered if perhaps the right balance hadn’t quite been struck.
+Furthermore Scrooge also found himself constantly worrying about the long term harm the response to the coronavirus might have.
+He understood, of course, that steps had needed to be taken to control the spread of the virus and a tricky balance had to be struck.

 In the early days of the pandemic he had been informed that, as a GP, he’d be responsible for providing end of life care to patients with the coronavirus.
 He’d been told it was likely he would have to explain to many of them that, due to a lack of ventilators, it would not be possible for them all to be admitted to hospital and that a good number would, instead, have no option but to take their chances at home.

-Scrooge had of course found all this deeply concerning, but when he started being asked to contact all his vulnerable patients and discuss with them their end of life preferences he sensed something wasn’t quite right.
-This feeling grew when he did a few calculations and realised that, were there to be 50,000 deaths in the country, a figure the government had suggested as a worse case scenario, he himself could expect to lose just one or possibly two of the 1800 patients on his own list.
-And though it would be no less sad for those who grieved their passing, those most likely to succumb to Covid-19 would be those who were already drawing to the end of their lives and might, therefore, not unreasonably be expected to die this year even if Covid-19 had never existed.
+Scrooge had found all this deeply concerning, but when he started being asked to contact all his vulnerable patients and discuss with them their end of life preferences he sensed something wasn’t quite right.
+This feeling grew when he did a few calculations and realised that, were there to be 50,000 deaths in the country, a figure the government had initially suggested was the worse case scenario, he himself could expect to lose just one or possibly two of the 1800 patients on his own list.
+Was it really appropriate then, he wondered, to have hundreds of inevitably distressing discussions with his patients on such a sensitive subject when the actual numbers of those likely to die was so small?

-And in addition to all this Scrooge kept hearing about all the consequences of the measures taken to tackle the pandemic: the tens of thousands of non-Covid related deaths due to patients not receiving sufficiently timely treatment for their conditions, the hundreds of thousands of additional deaths that were likely to occur as a consequence of the lockdown having so badly damaged the economy, and the millions of people who would find themselves joining the queue of those unemployed or those waiting for NHS treatment.
+What Scrooge did know though was that nearly six months into the pandemic not one of his patients had actually died, and only a couple had been hospitalised.
+He knew that elsewhere in the country the experience of other GPs would, no doubt, have been very different but nonetheless Scrooge remained worried about the consequences of the measures that were being taken to tackle the pandemic: the tens of thousands of non-Covid related deaths due to patients not receiving sufficiently timely treatment for their conditions, the hundreds of thousands of additional deaths that were likely to occur over time as a consequence of the lockdown having so badly damaged the economy, and the millions of people who would find themselves joining the queue for NHS treatment.

-It was, thought Scrooge to himself, the worst of times, an age of foolishness and an epoch of incredulity – with absolutely no positive side to it.
-Still, his was not to reason why, his was but to do and, almost certainly, not die.
+Scrooge sighed.
+It just seemed impossible to know what was genuinely for the best.
+It was, he thought, the worst of times – an age of foolishness and an epoch of incredulity – with absolutely no positive side to it.
+Still, his was not to reason why, his was but to do and, hopefully not die.
 And with that Scrooge realised that he’d better stop wondering how long he could continue working as a doctor and start instead phoning the numerous patients who’d already requested urgent contact with him that morning.

 He quickly dealt with the first couple of calls which involved patients seeking advice about minor upper respiratory tract infections.
 He hated himself both for prescribing antibiotics (‘just in case’ due to his not being able to see and assess them properly) to patients who almost certainly didn’t need them, and for then going on to advise them that the whole household would now have to self isolate pending the symptomatic family member having a Covid swab.
 He knew that the former went against all he had tried to teach patients regarding how antibiotics were unnecessary for self limiting viral infections and that the latter would threaten the livelihoods of families but was nonetheless deemed essential even though, ever since patients with possible Covid symptoms could have a swab taken, not one had come back showing a positive result.